 Simple English definitions for legal terms

-Read a random definition: meeting
+Read a random definition: marital status

 An inheritance tax is a tax that some states require people to pay when they receive property from someone who has died.
 This tax is paid by the person who inherits the property, not the estate of the person who died.
 Only six states have this tax, and each state has its own rules about who has to pay and how much they have to pay.
 Usually, close family members don't have to pay, but other people might have to pay based on how much they inherit and how closely related they are to the person who died.